 Our revenue consists of subscription and related usage as well as professional services.
 We consider our subscription and related usage to be recurring revenue.
 This recurring revenue includes fixed subscription fees for the delivery and support of our VCC cloud platform, as well as related usage fees.
 The related usage fees are generally based on the volume of minutes for inbound and outbound client interactions.
 We also offer bundled plans, generally for smaller deployments, where the client is charged a single monthly fixed fee per agent seat that includes both subscription and unlimited usage in the contiguous 48 states and, in some cases, Canada.
-We offer monthly, annual and multiple-year contracts for our clients, generally with 30 days' notice required for changes in the number of agent seats.
-Our clients can use this notice period to rapidly adjust the number of agent seats used to meet their changing contact center volume needs, including to reduce the number of agent seats to zero.
-As a general matter, this means that a client can effectively terminate its agreement with us upon 30 days' notice.
+We offer monthly, annual and multiple-year contracts for our clients, generally with 30 days' notice required for reductions in the number of agent seats.
+Increases in the number of agent seats can be provisioned almost immediately.
+Our clients, therefore, are able to adjust the number of agent seats used to meet their changing contact center volume needs.
+Our larger clients typically choose annual contracts, which generally include an implementation and ramp period of several months.

-Fixed subscription fees, including plans with bundled usage, are generally billed monthly in advance, while variable usage fees are billed in arrears.
+Fixed subscription fees, including bundled plans, are generally billed monthly in advance, while variable usage fees are billed in arrears.
 Fixed subscription fees are recognized on a straight-line basis over the applicable term, predominantly the monthly contractual billing period.
 Support activities include technical assistance for our solution and upgrades and enhancements on a when and if available basis, which are not billed separately.
 Variable subscription related usage fees for non-bundled plans are billed in arrears based on client-specific per minute rate plans and are recognized as actual usage occurs.
 We generally require advance deposits from clients based on estimated usage.
 All fees, except usage deposits, are non-refundable.

 In addition, we generate professional services revenue from assisting clients in implementing our solution and optimizing use.
 These services include application configuration, system integration and education and training services.
 Professional services are primarily billed on a fixed-fee basis and are typically performed by us directly.
 In limited cases, our clients choose to perform these services themselves or engage their own third-party service providers to perform such services.
-Professional services are performed using the proportional performance method, with performance measured based on labor hours, provided all other criteria for revenue recognition are met.
+Professional services are recognized as the services are performed using the proportional performance method, with performance measured based on labor hours, provided all other criteria for revenue recognition are met.